umutbalkan/trumptacular/README.md

-This is your Chrome extension which replaces a word or phrase with a different word or phrase.
+a Chrome extension which replaces the word, "Trump" with "Bryan Adams"